 - What will it cost?
 A lot, at least as much as the pricey Galaxy S5

 Samsung Galaxy S6 release date and price

 There's no official word on when the Samsung Galaxy S6 might launch, but Samsung has a yearly product cycle which it rarely deviates far from.

-In fact from the Samsung Galaxy S2 onwards the company has always announced its phones at or close to MWC, so it's not a stretch to assume that the same will hold true for the Galaxy S6.
+In fact from the Samsung Galaxy S2 onwards the company has always announced its phones at or close to MWC, and we're certain the same will hold true for the Galaxy S6.

 2015's MWC is set to take place between March 2 and March 5, so it's likely that we'll see the Samsung Galaxy S6 sometime around then.
-Possibly not at the show itself but perhaps at a press conference a day or two before it starts, much like Samsung is expected to do for the Galaxy Note 4 launch before IFA 2014.
+Possibly not at the show itself but perhaps at a press conference a day or two before it starts, much like Samsung did for the Galaxy Note 4 launch before IFA 2014.

 Given that the specs will presumably be better and that it may even have a premium build for once it's possible that it could be even more expensive, but we'd be surprised if Samsung went much higher than £600 / $1000 / AU$1100.

 Samsung Galaxy S6 design

 Samsung needs to sort out the design of the Galaxy S6, and there are (happily) reasons to believe it's doing just that.
 There's every chance that Samsung will mould it on the Samsung Galaxy Alpha, which launched with a metal frame but still kept hold of the polycarbonate rear from the Galaxy S5.